You need more Tracy Queen in your life.

 When Lynsey G began her journalistic career she met many empowered women who created the life and career they wanted.
 But while reporting on the adult entertainment industry and learning the stigma and discrimination facing sex workers and other women for simply expressing their sexuality even before the #MeToo movement began, she knew she wanted to do something to empower women… -read more-

-So how do you get more Tracy Queen into your life:
+So how do you get some of this Queen into your life:

 Check out this video, share our Kickstarter, consider backing it if you can.
 We can’t do it without your help – every share and like helps more people to see it, and making this sustainable is a numbers game: